Lehong-Wang/Fluid-Circuit-Generator/README.md

 # Fluid Circuit Generator

-This prject is a Blender addon tool to help design Fluidic Networks.
+This project is a Blender addon tool to help design Fluidic Networks.

-The software is designed to be part of a workflow for fabrication of macro-fluidic circuits.
+The software is designed to be part of a workflow for the fabrication of macro-fluidic circuits.
-Where, instead of manually wiring logic components, designers can feed their design into the software and generate the connections among as a 3D printable fluidic network model.
+Where instead of manually wiring logic components, designers can feed their design into the software and generate the connections as a 3D printable fluidic network model.
 The logic components can be put onto the network to form a functional fluidic circuit. (shown below)

 ![](pictures/process.png)